ghulamrasool1/react-native-paginated-list/README.md

 | `emptyMessageEntity`  | `string`          | `'Items'`   | The entity name to use in the "No X found" message. |
 | `axiosInstance`       | `object`          | `defaultAxios` | Optional custom Axios instance for API calls. |

+## Roadmap

+- Pull to refresh functionality.
+- More customizable styling of empty message and error message.
+- More battle testing.
+- Probably Horizontal/Vertical scrolling prop?
+- Other ideas are welcome.